ningxiaz/new-ningxia-site/src/design/starthome/content.md

 ![Start.Home](../../images/design/start.home-3.jpg "Start.Home")

+We eventually chose the tile graph to visualize the past data.
+Prom prototyping, we found it most effective in presenting an overview of performance, surfacing patterns and anomalies, and most glanceable from a distance.

 The controls were exposed both as convenient short cuts, and actions to take in goal setting.
 We incorporated the floor plan into the interface, so that the homeowner knows exactly which part of the house she’s controlling — an application of the [Mapping](https://en.wikipedia.org/wiki/Natural_mapping_(interface_design)) principle.

-Here are the sketches of the overall design of the app:
+Here are my sketches of the overall design of the app, and how each component interacts with others:

 ![Start.Home](../../images/design/start.home-4.jpg "Start.Home")